Unidata/netcdf-c/docs/threadsafe.md

 thread-safe use.
 However, this is one of the most requested extensions to the library.

-As of version 4.x.x support for thread-safe access is now provided.
-The support is **HIGHLY EXPERIMENTAL** since it has been tested to only a very limited extent.
+As of version 4.9.3 support for thread-safe access is now provided.
+The support is **EXPERIMENTAL** since it has been tested to only a very limited extent.
+Further on in this document, there is a table showing the extent of thread-safe support for various platforms.

 # Implementation {#threadsafe_impl}